LacunaSoftware/docs/docs.en-us/articles/amplia/create-device-ca.md

 <a name="ca-id" />

 Now take notice of the URL on your browser address field.
-The leftmost segment, after `cas/`, is your `DeviceCertificateAmpliaCaId` (you will need this value to configure the module that requires the CA).
+The leftmost segment, after `cas/`, is your `CAId` (you will need this value to configure the module that requires the CA).

 ### Create a template